d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

             # using random sampling.
             state = model.begin_state(batch_size=X.shape[0], device=device)
         else:
-            if isinstance(model, nn.Module):
+            if isinstance(model, nn.Module) and not isinstance(state, tuple):
-                # Using PyTorch built-in concise model
+                # state is a tensor for nn.GRU
                 state.detach_()
             else:
+                # state is a tuple of tensors for nn.LSTM and
+                # for our custom scratch implementation
                 for s in state:
                     s.detach_()
         y = Y.T.reshape(-1)